alistaircol/ac-website/content/articles/github-action-php-tcpdf-tag-release.md

 So I will use some Github CI to build for me!

-The code is not important to this article, but basically it's got some `composer` dependencies, mostly `tcpdf` which builds a file `output.pdf` into the repository root.
+The code is not important to this article, but basically it's a `php` script with some `composer` dependencies, mostly `tcpdf` which builds a file `output.pdf` into the repository root.

 ---